-EXO Travel is committed to contributing to the protection of children and supporting their sound development, and we actively spread and promote children's rights among our employees, suppliers and clients.
-Therefore, our guiding principles are as follows:
+EXO is committed to contributing to the protection of children and supporting their sound development, and we actively spread and promote children's rights among our suppliers and clients.
+As a leading tour company...

+Our guiding principles are as follows:

 - All children are human beings, who are the subject and receivers of human rights that EXO Travel will respect at all times. - All children have equal rights to protection from all forms of abuse and exploitation regardless of their gender, race, health situation, religion, age, disability, sexual orientation, social background or culture.
-Child abuse is never acceptable. - All children should be encouraged to fulfill their potential and inequalities should be challenged. - All employees, board members, guides, partners, beneficiary organizations, and our suppliers have a responsibility to support the care and protection of children.
+Child abuse is never acceptable. - All children should be encouraged to fulfill their potential and inequalities should be challenged. - All staff, board members, guides, partners, beneficiary organizations, and our suppliers have a responsibility to support the care and protection of children.

-- WILL NOT promote or sell activities that could potentially harm children such as orphanage/shelter, slums, school visits, unsupervised activities with children, child labor and sexual exploitation - WILL NOT employ children under the age of 18 years old or 15 with specific conditions - WILL NOT produce advertisements / communication that is abusive to children - WILL NOT directly or indirectly complicit in any Children rights abuse. - WILL NOT participate in behavior that contravenes EXO's Child Protection Policy - Words like "It could never happen to me" should not be accepted.
+WILL NOT promote or sell activities that could potentially harm children such as orphanage/shelter, slums, school visits, unsupervised activities with children, child labor and sexual exploitation

+WILL NOT employ children under the age of 18 years old or 15 with specific conditions

+WILL NOT produce advertisements / communication that is abusive to children

+WILL NOT directly or indirectly complicit in any Children rights abuse.

+EXO Travel is a ChildSafe Certified Travel Business.
+ChildSafe is an international movement to protect children from abuse and exploitation.
+ChildSafe involves everyone in the protection of children, particularly the travel industry which directly interacts with vulnerable people.
+Travel businesses and travel professionals can make a significant impact on the well-being of children and communities.
+Find out more information here.

-- WILL raise awareness to its partners on the minimum standards of protection for the children to include in their programs and activities. - WILL follow ChildSafe's 7 Standards and embed best practices in its operations. - WILL ensure tours are free from activities harmful to children and families. - WILL train all staff, tour guides and therefore travelers to better support and protect local communities and children as follows EXO's Child Protection Policy - WILL report any risks to children and incidences or suspicious of child abuse and exploitation as follows EXO\Reaction Flow Chart and fill out EXO ChildSafe Reporting Form
+WILL raise awareness to its partners on the minimum standards of protection for the children to include in their programs and activities.

-We care for children
+WILL follow ChildSafe's 7 Standards and embed best practices in its operations.

+WILL ensure tours are free from activities harmful to children and families.

+WILL train all staff, tour guides and therefore travelers to better support and protect local communities and children.

+WILL report any risks to children, incidences or suspicious of child abuse and exploitation.

+WE CARE FOR CHILDREN